Heloway History, Family Crest & Coats of Arms

 Early Origins of the Heloway family

-hundred of Ossulstone.
 Today, it is part of Greater London.
-There are a few different possible origins of the place name but the generally accepted origin is from the Old English words hol + weg which evolved to mean "the road with a hollow."
+There are a few different possible origins of the place name but the generally accepted origin is from the Old English words "hol" + "weg" which evolved to mean "the road with a hollow."
 One of the first listings of the district was in 1307, when it was listed as Le Holeweye.

 Early History of the Heloway family

 This web page shows only a small excerpt of our Heloway research.
-Another 60 words (4 lines of text) covering the years 1826, 1684, 1666, 1734, 1720, 1734, 1722, 1723, 1691, 1759, 1691, 1684, 1695, 1562, 1616, 1562, 1582, 1599, 1604 and are included under the topic Early Heloway History in all our PDF Extended History products and printed products wherever possible.
+Another 60 words (4 lines of text) covering the years 1581, 1684, 1666, 1734, 1720, 1734, 1722, 1723, 1691, 1759, 1691, 1684, 1695, 1562, 1616, 1562, 1582, 1599, 1604 and are included under the topic Early Heloway History in all our PDF Extended History products and printed products wherever possible.

 Heloway Spelling Variations

 Until the dictionary, an invention of only the last few hundred years, the English language lacked any comprehensive system of spelling rules.
 Consequently, spelling variations in names are frequently found in early Anglo-Saxon and later Anglo-Norman documents.
 One person's name was often spelled several different ways over a lifetime.
 The recorded variations of Heloway include Holloway, Hollway, Holoway, Hollaway, Hollywood and others.

 Early Notables of the Heloway family (pre 1700)

-Another 26 words (2 lines of text) are included under the topic Early Heloway Notables in all our PDF Extended History products and printed products wherever possible.
+Another 152 words (11 lines of text) are included under the topic Early Heloway Notables in all our PDF Extended History products and printed products wherever possible.